 While we remember the past, we also use it to look to the future of U.S. wildfires.
 Since the early 1980s, the number of large forest fires in the western United States and Alaska has been increasing, according to the Climate Science Special Report.
 Scientists also expect the number of wildfires in those regions to continue to climb as the climate warms.

-Wildfires similar to the Yarnell Hill Fire can strike at any time, making it extremely important to analyze them.
+Wildfires similar to the Yarnell Hill Fire can develop at any time, making it extremely important to analyze them.
 NCEI’s historical wildfire data provide decision makers and constituents with the needed tools to ensure the public is better prepared for future fires.
 For more information on how you can prepare yourself, your family, and your friends for wildfires, visit the National Weather Service’s Wildfire Weather Safety website.
+Also, check the NOAA HRRR-Smoke Model for information about the path of smoke.